kubernetes/website/content/en/blog/_posts/2015-04-00-Weekly-Kubernetes-Community-Hangout.md

     1. Likely at the availability zone, but could be at the rack, or the region

-2. Important to not pigeon hole and prevent other users
+2. Important to not pigeonhole and prevent other users